inf112-v21/Fantastic-Four/deliverables/ObligatoriskOppgave2/SubAssignment2.md

 - Implement a `Deck` for each `Player`
 - Allow the player to select `m` cards from a dealt `Deck` of `n` cards
 - Allow the player to unselect a card, returning it to the dealt `Deck`
 - Write tests

+### MVP 9: Bevege robot ut fra valgte kort
+#### Assumptions:

+#### User stories:
+- As a user, I want my robot to move according to my selected cards, to abide by the game rules
+- As a user, I want all robots to move according to their selected cards, to ensure game progress

+#### Acceptance criteria:
+- Given a turn of the game,
+  when it is the turn of the first `Player`'s robot, then that robot moves according to that `Player`'s `Card` corresponding to that turn
+- Given a turn of the game,
+    when it is the turn of a `Player`'s robot and the next `Card` in that `Player`'s program register is `Move n` (`1 <= n <= 3`) then the `Player`'s robot moves `n` step in the direction that the robot is facing
+- Given a turn of the game,
+  when it is the turn of a `Player`'s robot and the next `Card` in that `Player`'s program register is `Rotate left` then the `Player`'s robot rotates 90° counter clockwise from the direction that the robot is facing
+- Given a turn of the game,
+  when it is the turn of a `Player`'s robot and the next `Card` in that `Player`'s program register is `Rotate right` then the `Player`'s robot rotates 90° clockwise from the direction that the robot is facing
+- Given a turn of the game,
+  when it is the turn of a `Player`'s robot and the next `Card` in that `Player`'s program register is `U-turn` then the `Player`'s robot rotates 180° clockwise from the direction that the robot is facing
+- Given a turn of the game,
+  when it is the turn of a `Player`'s robot and the next `Card` in that `Player`'s program register is `Back up` then the `Player`'s robot is moved 1 step in the opposite direction that the robot is facing

+#### Work tasks:
+- Implement a game loop with rounds and turns
+- Write tests